nfasano/nfasano/README.md

     - Skills learned: google sheets, JavaScript programming

 - **Bash script for ** - (Github Repo)
-    - Description: Wrote a bash script which
+    - Description: Wrote a bash script which .
+In addition to providing an organized framework for managing terabyte-scale datasets, this script provides built-in checks which avoids user error which often results in huge wastes in computational resources.
     - Skills learned: Linux shell scripting, High performance computing
 _____________________________________________________________________________________________